No-Go Theorem for Quasiparticle BEC in the Spin-Boson Model: Abstract

 \section{Abstract}

 We analyze the possibility of Bose-Einstein condensation (BEC) at finite temperature in the spin-boson model within the frameworks of functional integral representations and the resolvent algebra.
 Because a sesquilinear form arising from the zero mode appears, analogous to the case of the free Bose gas, a BEC-type component is also formally present in the spin-boson model.
 However, according to \cite{VIYukalov001}, quasiparticles do not undergo BEC, so we have to exclude this possibility.
-In particular, for moderate equilibrium states defined by following the formulation of that paper, a no-go theorem for BEC is obtained.
+A no-go theorem for BEC is obtained, but we find that the spin-boson model is not a model that follows the criterion in \cite{VIYukalov001}.